apache/flink/docs/monitoring/logging.md

 The loggers using slf4j are created by calling

 {% highlight java %}
-import org.slf4j.LoggerFactory
+import org.slf4j.LoggerFactory;
-import org.slf4j.Logger
+import org.slf4j.Logger;

-Logger LOG = LoggerFactory.getLogger(Foobar.class)
+Logger LOG = LoggerFactory.getLogger(Foobar.class);
 {% endhighlight %}

 In order to benefit most from slf4j, it is recommended to use its placeholder mechanism.